Advocacy quick hits – Community College Daily

 - Building Pathways to Infrastructure Jobs Grant Program – Due July 7 for the first round

-If you missed it earlier this week, there’s a recording of the AACC-hosted webinar with Department of Commerce officials on funding and partnership opportunities available to community colleges through the CHIPS and Science Act.
+In addition, AACC hosted a webinar last week with U.S. Department of Commerce officials on funding and partnership opportunities available to community colleges through the CHIPS and Science Act.
+The webinar recording is now available.
+Also, stay tuned for a webinar next week on ED’s gainful employment regulations.

 For more detailed information on these issues, visit the Community College Advocacy Updates page on our website.
 Send questions, feedback and more to: kgimborys@aacc.nche.edu.